Walker Jenkins: Professional career

-Jenkins was selected by the Minnesota Twins in the first round, with the fifth overall pick, of the 2023 Major League Baseball draft.
+The Minnesota Twins selected Jenkins in the first round, with the fifth overall pick, of the 2023 Major League Baseball draft.
 On July 25, 2023, Jenkins signed with the Twins for an above-slot deal worth $7.14 million.

-Jenkins made his professional debut with the Florida Complex League Twins and was later promoted to the Fort Myers Mighty Mussels.
+Jenkins made his professional debut with the Florida Complex League Twins and was later promoted to the Single-A Fort Myers Mighty Mussels.
 Over 26 games, he batted .362 with three home runs and 22 RBIs.
 He was assigned to Fort Myers to open the 2024 season.
-He was promoted to the Cedar Rapids Kernels in late July, and also earned a promotion to the Wichita Wind Surge near the season's end.
+He was promoted to the High-A Cedar Rapids Kernels in late July, and also earned a promotion to the Double-A Wichita Wind Surge near the season's end.
 He missed time during the season due to a hamstring injury.
 Over 82 games for the season, Jenkins hit .282 with six home runs, 58 RBIs, and 17 stolen bases.
 Jenkins opened the 2025 season back with Wichita, but missed time in April, May, and June due to an ankle injury.
-After rehabbing, he returned to play with Wichita in June and was then promoted to the St. Paul Saints in August.
+After rehabbing, he returned to play with Wichita in June and was then promoted to the Triple-A St. Paul Saints in August.
+Jenkins appeared in a total of 84 games during the season, hitting .286 with ten home runs, 34 RBIs and 17 stolen bases.

+Jenkins was assigned to St. Paul to open the 2026 season.
+In early May, he was placed on the injured list with a shoulder sprain that occurred when running into the outfield wall while making a catch.
+He began a rehab assignment with Fort Myers on June 13.
+He then appeared in three rehab games with Cedar Rapids before returning to St. Paul.
+Jenkins was selected to represent the Twins at the 2026 All-Star Futures Game alongside Kaelen Culpepper.
+Across 69 games with St. Paul, Jenkins batted .308 with 12 home runs, 28 RBIs, and 17 stolen bases.

+On August 27, 2026, the Twins announced that Jenkins would be promoted to the major leagues for the first time following an injury to Byron Buxton.
+The next day, his contract was officially selected by the Twins.
+On the same day, batting ninth and starting in center field, he made his major league debut against the Chicago White Sox.
+He collected his first career hit in the fourth inning with a single off White Sox starting pitcher Luis Castillo and finished the game 1-for-3 with a walk in a loss for the Twins.
+On August 31, Jenkins hit his first career MLB home run, a two home home run, off Detroit Tigers outfielder Zach McKinstry in an 11–1 Twins win.